Genome Build Versions/Data Sources Used for QTL Alignments 1

 - Btau_4.6: The Bos taurus/cattle genome assembly produced by the Human Genome Sequencing Center at Baylor College of Medicine.
 The genome was derived from a female and a male of the Hereford breed.
 The sequencing strategy produced a 7-fold mixed assembly that combines whole-genome shotgun (WGS) sequence and BAC sequence.
-Available from Ensembl, NCBI.
+Available from NCBI.

-- EquCab_2.0: A high-quality draft sequence of the genome of the horse (Equus caballus; 2009).
+- EC_2.0: A high-quality draft sequence of the genome of the horse (Equus caballus; 2009).
 Genomic DNA sequence released by the Broad Institute of MIT and Harvard as EquCab2.0 in September 2007 and used as the reference assembly for chromosome 1-31 and X (no sequence data was available for chromosome Y).
 The NCBI reference sequence for the mitochondrial genome was also included in the reference assembly.
 Available from Ensembl, NCBI.

 Wade C M, Giulotto E, Sigurdsson S, Zoli M, Gnerre S, Imsland F, Lear T L, Adelson D L, Bailey E, Bellone R R, Blöcker et al. (2009).
 Genome sequence, comparative analysis, and population genetics of the domestic horse.
-Science (New York, N.Y.), 326 (5954): 865-7.
+Science (New York, N.Y.), 326 (5954): 865-7

 - GG_4.0: The Gallus gallus/chicken genome assembly, includes improvements made by the Salzberg group at the U. of Maryland Center for Bioinformatics and Computational Biology and the near-finished Z sequence of Bellott et al. (Nature 466:612-616, 2010) as well as NGS sequence reads from the Washington University Genome Center.
 Available from Ensembl, NCBI.

 - OAR_3.1: The Ovis_aries/sheep genome built was derived using next generation sequence derived from one female and one male Texel.
 The primary de novo assembly was performed using 75 fold Illumina GA sequence from the female, before the mate pair characteristics of the paired end reads were used to produce scaffolds spanning 2.71 Gb or approximately 91% of the sheep genome.
 A further 45 fold coverage of the male Texel was used for gap filling, before scaffolds are anchored onto the 27 sheep chromosomes.
+Available from Ensembl, NCBI.

 - SS_10.2: The Sus scrofa/pig genome was produced in August 2011 by the Swine Genome Sequencing Consortium (SGSC).
 It consists of 20 chromosomes (1-18, X and Y) and 4562 unplaced scaffolds.
 This genome assembly has GCA_000003025.4 as its GenBank assembly accession.
-Available from Ensembl, ECBI.
+Available from Ensembl, NCBI.

 - UMD_3.1: The Bos taurus/cattle genome build were assembled by the Center for Bioinformatics and Computational Biology at University of Maryland (CBCB) using the Celera Assembler.
 This assembly used sequences from a mixture of hierarchical and whole-genome shotgun sequencing methods.
 The UMD3.1 has been made available to the public in December 2009.
 All contigs and chromosomes are unchanged.
 Available from Ensembl, NCBI, UMD.